 Named after the foundress of the Felician Sisters, the Blessed Mary Angela Student Award is awarded annually at Commencement to the most outstanding graduate of Villa Maria College.
-The award is selected by the President of the College and the Cabinet, based on nominations from Faculty and Staff.
-Recipients should embody the mission and values of Villa Maria College demonstrated through outstanding achievement in academics, leadership, and service to both the College and local community.
-The recipient will address the assembly at the Commencement ceremony.
+The award is selected by the President of the college and his cabinet, based on nominations from faculty and staff.
+Recipients embody the mission and values of Villa Maria College, demonstrated through outstanding achievement in academics, leadership, and service to both the college and local community.

-The Martin Wanamaker Spirit Award
+The Spirit Award

-The Martin Wanamaker Spirit Award is given by the Student Life Office to a graduate who has distinguished themselves in promoting spirit on campus.
+The Spirit Award is given annually by the Student Life Office to a graduate who has distinguished himself or herself in promoting spirit on campus.